 But Flushing has hosted a wide range of groups over the centuries: the Matinecock Indians once lived there, then later in the 1600s the area became home to a Dutch settlement called Vlissingen (“Flushing” comes from a mispronunciation of the name by the English).

-Here’s some of what you shouldn’t miss in one of New York City’s iconic neighborhoods.
+Now, the area is one of the most diverse in the city and walking down its streets is proof.
+Before you head out, here’s some of what you shouldn’t miss in one of New York City’s iconic neighborhoods.